Attacks on US education and historical truth mirror global authoritarianism.

 If you know facts about immigration and you know, for example, that immigrants help the economy, or indeed, if you think for a moment about the incoherence of claiming that they’re criminals and lazy and yet, somehow, get together to vote en masse in elections, then you’re not going to have stereotypes about immigrants.

-If you know about the history of the country, you’re not going to have stereotypes about immigrants, but tyrants need fear and stereotype so they can offer themselves as the protector from crime, be it real or imagined, and any other social show social ills.
-So they need to erase the history of– they need to erase the kind of history that would pierce these stereotypes and undermine them.
+If you know about the history of the country, you’re not going to have stereotypes about immigrants, but tyrants need fear and stereotypes so they can offer themselves as the protector from crime, be it real or imagined, and any other social ills.
+So they need to erase the kind of history that would pierce these stereotypes and undermine them.

 So tyrants across the world erase LGBTQ perspectives and then present LGBTQ relationships and LGBTQ people as existential threats to families and offer themselves as protectors.
 Tyrants say that schools and universities are run by Marxists and promise to smash them.
 They make teachers and professors into, as JD Vance recently said, the enemy.

-And finally, universities, at least since World War II, have been the sites of resistance to totalitarianism and tyrant and tyranny.
+And finally, universities, at least since World War II, have been the sites of resistance to totalitarianism and tyranny.
 So we just saw in Bangladesh students overthrow an autocratic tyrant who then fled the country.
-In America, anti-war protests from the 1960s to last year’s protests against Israel’s genocide in Gaza.
-The anti-war protests come from universities and professors pierce the historical narratives that authoritarians rely on to justify their rule.
+In America, anti-war protests from the 1960s to last year’s protests against Israel’s genocide in Gaza, these anti-war protests come from universities and professors pierce the historical narratives that authoritarians rely on to justify their rule.

 Jeff: In addition to erasing history, the other part of the equation that you talk about is creating this mythical past, this fantasy of some kind of past that didn’t really exist but represented, at least in the minds of the potential tyrants, a better time.